 This is the exam I feared the most.
 I am certainly not DBA.
-I took my time preparing for the exam, following the MVA training (https://mva.microsoft.com/en-US/training-courses/administering-microsoft-sql-server-2012-jump-start-8259): I set up a virtual environment with VMWare to do all the DBA stuff, such as mirroring, database replication, back-ups ...
-The training does not go very far in the details, Prepare to do some research.
+I took my time preparing for the exam, following the MVA training (https://mva.microsoft.com/en-US/training-courses/administering-microsoft-sql-server-2012-jump-start-8259): I set up a virtual environment with VMWare to do all the DBA stuff, such as mirroring, replication database, back-ups ...
+The training does not go very far into details, Prepare to do some research.

 And as I was afraid of not passing this exam I passed it with the second shot offer just in case, but fortunately I did it on the first try, but my score was really not impressive.
 But hey, what are you waiting for from a BI guy.

 o 70-463: Implementing a Data Warehouse with Microsoft SQL Server 2012 / 2014